 2019 Markus Ostfeld is driving his first full season in the German Rallycross Championship DRX and could immediately win the first two rounds in Valkenswaard and Gründau and went second in Schlüchtern and got another win at Maasmechelen.
 At the beginning of September he was invited to do a RX2 Supercar Lites testing day with Oldsberg MSE, which he did well.
 His coach, the leading RX2 driver Oliver Eriksson loves his speed, car control and smooth driving.

 Also he has started at the seventh round of the BTRDA championship at the home of Rallycross "Lydden Hill".
-This special event becomes possible thanks to Heiko Paries, a former winner of the British,- and Danish RX championship, who's supporting Markus as a mentor from now on.
-At least it was a fourth place at this event and Markus plans to be back in England for two of the 2020 Championship races.
+This special event becomes possible thanks to Heiko Paries, a former winner of the British,- and Danish RX championship, who's supporting Markus as a mentor from now on, at least it was a fourth place at this event.